Tix6/camagru/NOTES.md

 ### OTHERS

-- Remove special chars when echo inputs.
+- mail on comment.
-- mail on comment
+- trim and size on input.
 - CROP instead of RESIZE on picture first canvas.
 - Stickers should be displayed in a better way.
 - TRY / CATCH Database.